-Rosemary Chianti Cheese Ball has only a few simple ingredients and makes for a tasty appetizer any time of year.
+This Rosemary Chianti Cheese Ball made with three types of cheese, Italian Chianti and fresh rosemary makes a tasty appetizer any time of year.

 A few weeks ago I hosted Bunco and when it’s the hosts turn, they have to provide all of the food and beverages for the event; which is for twelve people.
 Since I had February, I wanted to keep with a red theme and came up with this Rosemary Chianti Cheese Ball.

 How do you make Rosemary Chianti Cheese Ball?

 Cheese Balls are deliciously quick and so easy to make.
 For this recipe you’ll need softened cream cheese, Jarlsburg cheese, grated Pecorino Romano cheese, Italian Chianti wine and fresh chopped rosemary.

 Cheese balls only take about 10 minutes to prepare; however, they need to be chilled for at least 2 hours in order to set before serving.

 My guests all loved this Rosemary Chianti Cheese Ball and I served it with crackers, but you could also use sliced French or Italian bread.

 I think I’ll try making this again for Christmas or New Year’s Eve too.
 If you’re looking for Bunco ideas for March, check out my Irish Bunco post from last year. ~Enjoy!